WordPress/gutenberg/platform-docs/docs/intro.md

       onInput={setBlocks}
     >
       {/*
-          The BlockCanvas component render the block list within an iframe and wire up all the necessary events to make the block editor work.
+          The BlockCanvas component renders the block list within an iframe and wire up all the necessary events to make the block editor work.
         */}
       <BlockCanvas height="500px" />